AdeniyiAdesakin/Setup-client-to-server-VPN-to-your-home-network/README.md

 The client connection did not complete successfully.
 I documented the failed test and analyzed the likely network-path issues instead of presenting the deployment as a working production VPN.

-> **Project status:** Server-side and client-side configuration completed.
-End-to-end VPN connectivity remained unresolved and access to internal resources was not validated.

 ## Business Scenario